Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic two-qubit controlled gates

 as shown by the transition diagram in Fig.~\ref{energylevel_twoqubit}(a).
-Under the far-off-detuning condition that $U_{12}=\Delta\gg\Omega_0(t), \Omega_1(t), \Omega_2(t)$, a number of transitions [see the gray solid lines in Fig.~\ref{energylevel_twoqubit}(a)] are strongly suppressed.
+Under the far-off-detuning condition $U_{12}\approx\Delta\gg\{\Omega_0(t), \Omega_1(t), \Omega_2(t)\}$, a number of unwanted transitions [see the gray solid lines in Fig.~\ref{energylevel_twoqubit}(a)] are strongly suppressed.
+As long as $U_{12}$ and $\Delta$ are sufficiently large and close to each other in magnitude, one can always omit the fast-oscillating terms in $H_{\rm rot}(t)$ under the rotating-wave approximation.
 Then the Hamiltonian in Eq.~(\ref{H_rot}) can be effectively expressed by a four-level configuration

 as shown in Fig.~\ref{energylevel_twoqubit}(b).
-This effective Hamiltonian is verified by Fig.~\ref{validitytwo} in Appendix~\ref{appendixvalidity}.
-When the laser field on the control atom is turned off, i.e., $\Omega_0(t)=0$, Fig.~\ref{energylevel_twoqubit}(b) reduces exactly to the $\Lambda$-level configuration for the standard NHQC scheme~\cite{Sjoqvist2012Nonadiabatic}.
+When the laser field on the control atom is turned off, i.e., $\Omega_0(t)=0$, Fig.~\ref{energylevel_twoqubit}(b) reduces exactly to the $\Lambda$-level configuration in the standard NHQC scheme~\cite{Sjoqvist2012Nonadiabatic}.

-To construct the nonadiabatic holonomic two-qubit controlled gates with dark paths, the driving fields on the target atom can be parametrized by $\Omega_1(t)=\Omega(t)\sin{\theta/2}$ and $\Omega_2(t)=-\Omega(t)\cos{\theta/2}$, where $\Omega(t)$ and $\theta$ are time-dependent and time-independent, respectively.
+To construct the nonadiabatic holonomic two-qubit controlled gates with dark paths, the driving fields on the target atom can be parametrized with $\Omega_1(t)=\Omega(t)\sin{\theta/2}$ and $\Omega_2(t)=-\Omega(t)\cos{\theta/2}$, where $\Omega(t)$ and $\theta$ are time dependent and time independent, respectively.
 With the Morris-Shore transformation~\cite{Morris1983Reduction}, the effective Hamiltonian in Eq.~(\ref{H_eff}) can be recast as

 in the dark-bright basis with